GEORGES LENTZ - composer / sound artist

-Georges Lentz was awarded a special commendation as one of the top entries at the 1991 International Composers' Competition in Vienna, and in 1997 he won the Paul Lowin Prize for orchestral composition, the most prestigious composition prize in Australia.
+In 1997 Georges Lentz won the Paul Lowin Prize for orchestral composition, the most prestigious composition prize in Australia.
 His orchestral work 'Guyuhmgan' was the top recommended work at the 2002 UNESCO International Rostrum of Composers in Paris.
 His latest compositions include 'Monh' (2001-2005) for solo viola and orchestra, (written for German soloist Tabea Zimmermann, and co-commissioned by the BBC, the Echternach Music Festival and the Sydney Symphony Orchestra), as well as 'Ingwe' (2003-2009), a 60 minute work for solo electric guitar (written for young Australian guitatist Zane Banks).
 In 2009, Monh won the APRA award for best composition by an Australian composer.
 In recent years, Georges Lentz has been more and more interested in and influenced by musical improvisation, sound art and sound sculpture, as well as digital music.
 In April 2022, the Cobar Sound Chapel, a long-cherished dream, was opened in Cobar in Outback NSW.
 It is a purpose-built venue, designed by architect Glenn Murcutt, to permanently house the surround-sound four-channel projection of Lentz' vast digital composition "String Quartet(s)" (2000-2022).
-He is currently working on a kind of string quartet, on a new work for violin and orchestra for German soloist Arabella Steinbacher and on bringing to fruition the Cobar Sound Chapel in collaboration with architect Glenn Murcutt - a long-cherished dream.
+He is currently working on a new violin concerto for Arabella Steinbacher, to be premiered in 2023.

 Georges Lentz' works are published by Universal Edition in Vienna.